STEVE INSKEEP, Host:

 INSKEEP: It's the remote western part of Virginia to which the Obama campaign recently sent a list of voters.
 That list went to a Democratic phone bank where a local resident started dialing.

-Mr. DANNY EDWARDS (Democratic Campaign Volunteer, Dickinson County, Virginia): Hello, Jack Hillen(ph).
+DANNY EDWARDS: Hello, Jack Hillen(ph).
 Hi.
 I feel sure I know you.
 This is Danny.
 Is my voice familiar?
 Edwards.

 INSKEEP: Danny Edwards is phoning his neighbors in Dickinson County, Virginia.
 He's working for every possible vote in a state that Democrats haven't won since 1964.